 - Cleaner engine bay

 Horsepower gains with a 6.4 Powerstroke intake can vary a lot depending on tuning and other mods.
-A bone stock truck will likely see minimal to no gains with an intake.
-The stock intake is effective around stock power levels.
-However, start increasing boost and power and a 6.4 cold air intake can offer 5-10+whp and 10-20+wtq.
+A bone stock truck will likely see minimal power gains, but will still see the fuel economy improvements.
+However, start increasing boost and power and an intake upgrade can offer 5-10+whp and 10-20+wtq.
 The higher-end is typically seen with more serious mods like a turbo upgrade.

 Open vs Closed Intake Systems

 That said, closed intake systems do exist for a reason.
 The airbox acts as a muffler and helps reduce intake and turbo sounds.
 It’s best to stick with this design if you don’t want more noise.
 On the other hand, open intakes free up a lot of sounds.
 We think it’s awesome but not everyone will appreciate the added noise.
-Still, if power and performance are the ultimate goal then a 6.4 Powerstroke open air intake system is the way to go.
+Still, if power and performance are the ultimate goal then an open air intake system is the way to go on your 6.4 Powerstroke.

 With the benefits and types of intake kits out of the way it’s time to dive into some of the best 6.4 Powerstroke cold air intake kits.
 As discussed above, we really like the open intake design and believe they provide superior performance.
 However, it’s not the right design for everyone so we list a couple options for each design.